jonathonwright/ipycles/README.md

 `$ bash Miniconda3-latest-Linux-x86_64.sh`

-**Becareful with the python version**, which can't be higher then 3.8, because cython doesn't support python 3.9 until now (May, 2021).
+**Be careful with the python version**, as cython is not always supported under the latest release.

 Install packages needed to compile ipycles:

 `$ conda install numpy scipy netcdf4 mpi4py matplotlib cython gcc_linux-64`

-Complie ipycles by doing following steps:
+Compile iPyCLES via the following steps:

 1. `$ cd ipycles`

-2. `$ python generate_paramters.py`
+2. `$ python generate_parameters.py`

 3. `$ CC=mpicc python setup.py build_ext --inplace`

- More details about installation in defferent platforms and erros can be found : [install.rst](https://github.com/huzizhan/ipycles/blob/master/docs/source/install.rst)
+ More details about installation in defferent platforms and errors can be found at: [install.rst](https://github.com/huzizhan/ipycles/blob/master/docs/source/install.rst)

 ## Run test cases
-Run test cases of ipycles follows: [running.rst](https://github.com/huzizhan/ipycles/blob/master/docs/source/running.rst)
+Run test cases of ipycles following the instructions provided with PyCLES: [running.rst](https://github.com/huzizhan/ipycles/blob/master/docs/source/running.rst)

 ## Introduction of [PyCLES](https://github.com/pressel/pycles)
 Python Cloud Large Eddy Simulation, or PyCLES (pronounced pickles), is a massively parallel anelastic atmospheric large eddy simulation infrastructure designed to simulate boundary layer clouds and deep convection.
 PyCLES is written in Python, Cython, and C. It was primarily developed by [Kyle Pressel](http://www.kylepressel.com) and [Colleen Kaul](http://www.colleenkaul.com) as part of the [Climate Dynamics Group](https://climate-dynamics.org/) at both the California Institute of Technology and ETH Zurich.

-The model formulation is describe in detail in:
+The model formulation is described in detail in:

 Pressel, K. G., C. M. Kaul, T. Schneider, Z. Tan, and S. Mishra, 2015: Large-eddy simulation in an anelastic framework with closed water and entropy balances.
 Journal of Advances in Modeling Earth Systems, 7, 1425–1456, [doi:10.1002/2015MS000496](http://dx.doi.org/10.1002/2015MS000496).